Sydney-Informatics-Hub/Somatic-ShortV/README.md

 #### Perform checks

 The script below checks that the expected output files are preset.
 Log files are checked for "SUCCESS" or error messages.
+The script takes ~30 seconds/40 tumour-normal pairs.
+We recommend using `nohup` if you have a large number of pairs.

 ```
-nohup sh gatk4_mutect2_check_pair_parallel.sh /path/to/cohort.config 2> /dev/null 1> ./Logs/gatk4_mutect2_check.txt &
+sh gatk4_mutect2_check_pair_parallel.sh /path/to/cohort.config
 ````
-Check output `./Logs/gatk4_mutect2_check.txt` or use `wc -l Inputs/gatk4_mutect2_missing.inputs` for the number of failed tasks.
+Check output or `Inputs/gatk4_mutect2_missing.inputs` for failed tasks.

-#### Re-run failed tasks only
+#### Re-run failed tasks

 If there are tasks to re-run, adjust <project> and compute resource requests in `gatk4_mutect2_missing_run_parallel.pbs`, then submit your job by: